- Legal Framework

 The response time categories for repairs are as follows:

-- Priority Next Day (PND) - to be completed by 6:00pm the following business day
+- Priority Next Day (PND) - to be completed by 6:00pm the next calendar day

 The above categories allow Housing ACT to categorise maintenance appropriately depending on the nature of the issue and enable contractors to schedule their work more efficiently.